chrisborecki/LZXAuto/README.md

 <b>/resetDb</b> - resets db.
 On next run, all files will be traversed by Compact command.

-<b>/scheduleOn</b> - enables Task Scheduler entry to run LZXCompactLight when computer is idle for 10 minutes.
+<b>/scheduleOn</b> - enables Task Scheduler entry to run LZXAuto when computer is idle for 10 minutes.
 Task runs daily.

 <b>/scheduleOff</b> - disables Task Scheduler entry